English as a Second Language ESL

 We offer an intensified sequence of language learning courses at an Entry/Bridge stage of instruction in which students learn, practice, and apply general English language skills and communication strategies within the context of everyday life, including their college-going experience.

-The General ESL program has four Entry courses (the ESL-065/ESLN-065 courses) that are offered the first 8 weeks of the sixteen-week fall and spring semesters, and four Bridge courses (the ESL-075/ESLN-075 courses) that are offered the second 8 weeks.
-These Entry/Bridge courses are designed to be taken as linked pairs in a single semester, which offers students the opportunity to earn a certificate.
-A smaller selection of the General ESL courses may, at times, also be offered during the shorter six-week summer session.
+The General ESL program has four Entry courses (the ESL-065/ESLN-065 courses) that are offered in weeks one through sixteen and four Bridge courses (the ESL-075/ESLN-075 courses) that are offered in weeks twelve through sixteen of the fall and spring semesters.
+These Entry/Bridge courses are designed to be taken as linked pairs in a single semester.
+This course-taking pattern offers students the opportunity to have an immersive and supportive language learning experience while working to earn one of our corresponding certificates.

 For students’ convenience, each semester the college posts a searchable database of available classes: